weihuacern/notebook_heliosdata/worknotes/system_setup.md

 /etc/sysconfig/network-scripts/ifcfg-ens192
 ```

-- Seup all VMs with corresponding docker composes. management go first, then connector, then collectors, then analytics or mle. <br />
+- Setup all VMs with corresponding docker composes. management go first, then connector, then collectors, then analytics or mle. <br />
 Some special tips:
     - The docker_install.sh, it is very likely to get timeout at the step to add docker.repo into yum.
-If this happens, install doecker by hand first. <br />
+If this happens, install docker by hand first. <br />
-    - Keep an eye on the installation log, make sure every step have been processed sucessfully. <br />
+    - Keep an eye on the installation log, make sure every step have been processed successfully. <br />
     - Also, make sure to type in the password in time, otherwise we will have certification failure. <br />
-    - Go to the

 ```bash
 make install INSTALL_TYPE=management INSTALL_ADDR=192.168.7.14